-Step 1 In Cisco Unity Connection Administration, expand Call Management, then select Interview Handlers.
-Step 2 On the Search Interview Handlers page, in the Interview Handlers table, select the display name of the applicable interview handler.
-Step 3 On the Edit Interview Handler Basics page, under Recipient, select a distribution list as the recipient and check the Mark for Dispatch Delivery check box.
-Step 4 Select Save.
+- Step 1 In Cisco Unity Connection Administration, expand Call Management, then click Interview Handlers. - Step 2 On the Search Interview Handlers page, in the Interview Handlers table, click the display name of the applicable interview handler. - Step 3 On the Edit Interview Handler Basics page, under Recipient, select a distribution list as the recipient and check the Mark for Dispatch Delivery check box. - Step 4 Click Save.